Charles Merritt: Military service

 Merritt served as an officer in the Seaforth Highlanders of Canada.
 At the outbreak of war, Merritt was promoted to the rank of major and in December sailed for England.
 In the next two years he held a variety of staff and regimental appointments and attended the War Staff Course at Camberley in June 1941.

 From GSO2 of the 3rd Canadian Division, in March 1942, he was promoted to command The South Saskatchewan Regiment, Canadian Army, (Canadian Infantry Corps).
 Two months later, they moved to the Isle of Wight to train for the Dieppe raid.

 Merritt led his regiment in the Dieppe raid on 19 August 1942.
 Before being taken as a prisoner of war, Merritt was wounded twice.
 For his extreme bravery and inspirational leadership under fire, Merritt was awarded the Victoria Cross.

 Two experienced British Commando units (Numbers 3 and 4) were assigned to land before dawn to destroy German heavy gun batteries on promontories east and west of the port, a task in which they were largely successful.
-Two Canadian battalions were scheduled to land at the same time to the immediate east and west of Dieppe to give land ward support to the attacks on the guns and to form a secure perimeter for the main force to land.
+Two Canadian battalions were scheduled to land at the same time to the immediate east and west of Dieppe to give landward support to the attacks on the guns and to form a secure perimeter for the main force to land.

 The right flank Canadian battalion assigned to Green Beach was the South Saskatchewan Regiment commanded by Merritt.
 His objectives were Pourville, west of the port, then the cliffs above the village.

 His force crossed the Channel in Royal Navy destroyers, transferred to landing craft 10 miles offshore and reached Green Beach on time, in near darkness and unopposed.
 But the main part of the battalion was landed on the wrong side of the River Scie estuary and faced crossing a narrow bridge through Pourville in order to approach their objectives on the cliffs.

 By then alert to the situation, the German defenders targeted the bridge with machine-gun and mortar fire.
-Initial Canadian attempts failed to storm the bridge, leaving it covered with dead and wounded.
+Initial Canadian attempts to storm the bridge failed and left it covered with dead and wounded.
 Merritt led the next rush forward, waving his steel helmet with the rallying shout, "Come on over.
 There's nothing to it!"

-His audacity took the enemy by surprise; one group of men followed him over the bridge and others used the girders to cross.
+His audacity took the enemy by surprise.
+Some Canadians followed him over the bridge, and others used the girders to cross.
 Merritt soon had most of his surviving men on the far bank, but shortage of mortar ammunition and lack of communications to the destroyers to call for supporting fire made any further advance impossible.